saabi/svelte-image-input/README.md

 	import {ImageInput} from 'svelte-image-input';

 	let url = '';
+	let src = '';
 </script>

 <ImageInput
 	bind:url
 	{src}
-	{width}
-	{height}
-	{quality}
-	{realTime}
-	{crossOrigin}
-	{classes}
-	{showCompressedResult}
+	width={256}
+	height={256}
+	quality={0.5}
+	realTime={false}
+	crossOrigin={false}
+	classes=""
+	showCompressedResult={false}
+	prefixText="Drop, paste, or"
+	buttonText="load an image"
+	pasteScope="window"
 />
 ```

 ### Props

+#### ImageEncoder Props (passed through to ImageEncoder)

-- `src`: The source URL of the image to be displayed in the canvas.
+- `src?: string` - The source URL of the image to be displayed in the canvas.
 Defaults to an empty string.
-- `url`: The data URL of the modified image.
+- `url?: string` - The data URL of the modified image.
 Updated on pan and zoom actions.
 This is an output property, so you must use the `bind:` directive to bind it to a variable.
-- `width`: The width of the canvas.
-Defaults to 256.
+- `width?: number` - The width of the canvas.
+Defaults to `256`.
-- `height`: The height of the canvas.
-Defaults to 256.
+- `height?: number` - The height of the canvas.
+Defaults to `256`.
-- `quality`: The image quality (0-1) for the JPEG output.
-Defaults to 0.5.
+- `quality?: number` - The image quality (0-1) for the JPEG output.
+Defaults to `0.5`.
-- `realTime`: Whether to update the data URL in real time.
-Defaults to false.
+- `realTime?: boolean` - Whether to update the data URL in real time.
+Defaults to `false`.
-- `crossOrigin`: Whether to allow cross-origin images.
-Defaults to false.
+- `crossOrigin?: boolean` - Whether to allow cross-origin images.
+Defaults to `false`.
-- `classes`: A space-separated list of classes to apply to the canvas element.
+- `classes?: string` - A space-separated list of classes to apply to the canvas element.
-- `showCompressedResult`: Whether to show the compressed result.
-Defaults to false.
+- `showCompressedResult?: boolean` - Whether to show the compressed result.
+Defaults to `false`.

+#### ImageLoader Props (passed through to ImageLoader)

-- `prefixText`: Text displayed before the button in ImageLoader (default: `"Drop, paste, or"`).
+- `prefixText?: string` - Text displayed before the button in ImageLoader.
+Default: `"Drop, paste, or"`.
 See [i18n documentation](docs/i18n.md).
-- `buttonText`: Text displayed on the load button in ImageLoader (default: `"load an image"`).
+- `buttonText?: string` - Text displayed on the load button in ImageLoader.
+Default: `"load an image"`.
 See [i18n documentation](docs/i18n.md).
-- `pasteScope`: Control paste event scope - `'window'` (default) or `'component'`.
+- `pasteScope?: 'window' | 'component'` - Control paste event scope.
+Default: `'window'`.
 See [paste scope documentation](docs/paste-scope.md).
+  - `'window'`: Paste events anywhere on the page trigger image loading (default)
+  - `'component'`: Paste events only work when the component is focused

 ## `ImageLoader` Component
 > Paste, drop or load images in Svelte